XQuantumWaveX/Ping_Checker/README.md

 ## Notes

--   Best used against test or staging environments.\
+-   Best used against test or staging environments.
--   May generate **high request loads** depending on settings.\
+-   May generate **high request loads** depending on settings.
 -   Not recommended for use against production systems without permission.

+    I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS SCRIPT.
+PEOPLE WHO USE THIS SCRIPT NEED TO BE AWARE OF THEIR ACTIONS.

 ------------------------------------------------------------------------